tb818/BEEM136/README.md

 =================================================================================================================================================================================
 Software requirements:
 Python 3.10 or higher
-Jupyter Notebook (code constructed in VS Code)
+Jupyter Notebook (constructed in VS Code)
-Git & Git Bash
+Git, Git Bash, Git LFS (run: git lfs install)

 To obtain the data, run the following in Git Bash (other terminals may require syntax alteration):
 # Enter cd
 cd YOUR_DIR

-# Clone repository
+# Clone repository.
+See below for dealing with fatal message.
 git clone https://github.com/tb818/BEEM136

 # Navigate to folder